CooperW824/CooperW824/README.md

-# Cooper Werner
+# Cooper Werner 👋

 Hello there!
 I'm Cooper Werner, a sophomore Computer Science student at Rensselaer Polytechnic Institute (RPI).
-With a year of professional experience in Web and Cloud Development, I'm passionate about exploring the diverse realms of Computer Science.
-From crafting sleek web applications to delving into intricate systems architecture and diving deep into the realms of Artificial Intelligence, I'm always eager to learn and contribute to exciting projects.
+With a year of professional experience in Web and Cloud Development, I'm passionate about exploring the diverse aspects of Computer Science.
+From crafting sleek web applications to designing intricate systems architecture and diving deep into the realms of Artificial Intelligence, I'm always eager to learn and contribute to exciting projects.

 ## About Me